-ConAgra Foods Inc. (CAG), the maker of Chef Boyardee and Healthy Choice meals, rose the most in almost four months after its earnings forecast for fiscal 2013 exceeded analysts’ estimates as food inflation moderates.
+ConAgra Foods Inc. (CAG:US), the maker of Chef Boyardee and Healthy Choice meals, rose the most in almost four months after its earnings forecast for fiscal 2013 exceeded analysts’ estimates as food inflation moderates.

 Earnings excluding one-time items will increase 6 percent to 8 percent from the $1.84-a-share profit in the year that ended May 27 because of acquisitions, growth in the potato unit and moderating food inflation, the Omaha, Nebraska-based company said in a statement today.
 The average of 13 analysts’ estimates compiled by Bloomberg was for profit of $1.92 a share, implying a 4.5 percent increase.